 Funeral of Prince Leopold of Anhalt-Köthen

-Sadly the music of the cantata was lost, but extensive studies by different musical scholars show that he reused music from the St Matthews Passion and from funeral music for the Electress of Saxony (BWV 198, Laß, Fürstin, laß noch einen Strahl), both written in 1727.
+Sadly the music of the cantata was lost, but extensive studies by different musical scholars show that he reused music from the Matthaeus Passion and from funeral music for the Electress of Saxony (BWV 198, Laß, Fürstin, laß noch einen Strahl), both written in 1727.
 Bach often reused earlier compositions.
 That technique is called parody in classical music.
+You will no doubt recognise many parts especially of the Matthaeus Passion.

 Andrew Parrot and his Taverner Consort and Players made an elaborate study and reconstruction of this funeral cantata, so I used his 2010 recording for today's playlist.